 A House to House Collection Licence is required for door-to-door collections, as well as collections in public houses (this includes rose-sellers).
-Charities collecting clothes, bric-a-brac etc. also require a licence.
+Charities collecting clothes and bric-a-brac also need a licence.

 - Guidance Notes for Applicants for House to House Collection